 Summarises the Menu planning guidelines for long day care (above) into a checklist that you can use when planning or reviewing your long day care centre’s menu.

-Get some inspiration to plan your next healthy menu.
-These examples meet the Victorian Menu planning guidelines for long day care:
+Get some inspiration to plan your next long day care menu with these exampleswhich all meet the Victorian Menu planning guidelines for long day care:

 Menu planning resources